-A comparison with field measurements realized during the flight campaigns in 2013, 2014 and 2015 indicates that the spatial pattern of the horizontal movements that were automatically extracted by the correlation algorithm are generally coherent with field observations: the stable morphologic ridges constrain the direction of the earthflow movement.
-Although the spatial pattern is highly consistent, the absolute displacement of the frontal lobe of the earthflow is not properly captured, as the frontal lobe advanced by ca. 55 meters (Figure 9).
+ridges constrain the direction of the earthflow movement.
+Although the spatial pattern is highly consistent, the absolute displacement of the frontal lobe of the earthflow is not properly captured, as the frontal lobe advanced by ca. 55 m (Fig. 9).

-3.5 3D comparison of earth topography
+3.5 3-D comparison of earth topography

-Distances between 3D point clouds are computed using the M3C2 algorithm.
-For each pair of point cloud datasets, a subsample of the first 3D point cloud is taken as the set of core points, with a minimum distance of 0.5 m between points, to avoid extensive computation time.
+Distances between 3-D point clouds are computed using the M3C2 algorithm.
+For each pair of point cloud datasets, a subsample of the first 3-D point cloud is taken as the set of core points, with a minimum distance of 0.5 m between points, to avoid extensive computation time.
 Descriptive statistics are computed on the point cloud distances (Table 6) which were filtered from values under the detection threshold.